 Lockhart, meanwhile, called or texted Fire Captain Mullen, or someone at his station, approximately once every fifteen minutes to get her own updates on the status of the fire, which she would relay to Williams, who presumably passed the information up the line.

-She told him when Kilpatrick was under voluntary evacuation, as she and the staff watched ashes drifting on to campus grounds like huge numbers of some strange genus of grey-white butterfly.
+She told him when Kilpatrick was under voluntary evacuation orders from the fire people, as she and the staff watched ashes drifting on to campus grounds like huge numbers of some strange genus of grey-white butterfly.

-Still, Williams told her to send one of her staff members down to the road closure to find out how much time they had.
+Still, Williams did not relay an evacuation order but again told her to send one of her staff members down to talk to sheriff’s deputies who were manning the road closure to find out how much time they had, which no one at the road closure was really in a position to know.
 Meanwhile, the fire moved ever closer.